 Award-winning novelist Mary Hood’s recommendation of James Gallant’s first novel, The Big Bust at Tyrone’s Rooming House: a Novel of Atlanta (2004) read: “Serious comedy is the hardest way to tell the truth.
 Gallant makes it easy to read."

-Hood’s statement would apply equally well to Gallant’s second comic novel forthcoming from Vagabondage Press, Whatever Happened to Debbie and Phil?—differences between the two works’ settings and concerns notwithstanding.
+Hood’s statement would apply equally well to Gallant’s e-novel--Whatever Happened to Ohio- from Vagabondage Press, differences between the two works’ settings and concerns notwithstanding.

 The Big Bust was written out of Gallant’s personal experience in Atlanta where he lives.
 The novel dealt with a situation common in the older American inner-city neighborhoods of our time: confrontations between incoming, home-restoring, middle class people, and entrenched poor, sometimes criminalized, populations.

-The action in Whatever Happened to Debbie and Phil? takes place, instead, in small town Ohio and Indiana amid various celebrations of the Ohio Bicentennial during a summer weekend of 2003.
+The action in Whatever Happened to Ohio? takes place, instead, in small town Ohio and Indiana amid various celebrations of the Ohio Bicentennial during a summer weekend of 2003.
 (A train of mule-driven Conestoga wagons is lumbering across Ohio over old federal route 40.
 There is a small town parade, a “frontier wedding,” a Civil War reenactment, and an “Old-Time Baseball game.”)
 Meanwhile a family reunion of the often-intermarrying Noland and the Outerbridge families is in progress at Neville, Ohio.
-A marriage between the title’s Debbie and Phil scheduled for the weekend in Neville does not occur when the bride and groom vamoose in different directions at the last moment.
+A marriage scheduled for the weekend in Neville does not occur when the bride and groom vamoose in different directions at the last moment.